lubuntu-team/manual/source/2/2.1/2.1.5/trojita.rst

 To manually check for new messages :menuselection:`Mailbox --> Check for new messages`.
 To hide read messages :menuselection:`View --> Hide read messages` and uncheck this to see read messages again.
 To view newest messages in trojita first :menuselection:`View --> Sorting --> Descending`.
 To switch back to your old view of oldest message first :menuselection:`View --> Sorting --> Ascending`.

 To launch an address book of saved contacts :menuselection:`IMAP --> Address Book`.
 To add a new message to contacts press the :guilabel:`Add` button.
-Once on the new contact doulbe click on the fields which are all optional.
+Once on the new contact double click on the fields which are all optional.
 If you press the X button and have changes you will bring up a dialog to save the changes.

 To change your view of trojita to view only one message at a time or the view of your inbox :menuselection:`View --> Layout --> One At Time` which is quite useful on small screens.
 To view you message in a three column format with your folders to the list of message in each folder in the center and then the message itself on the right :menuselection:`View --> Layout --> Wide`.
 To return to your original view :menuselection:`View --> Layout --> Compact`.